Request Information

 *All fields are required

-AIU’s Certificate in Digital Filmmaking is designed to provide an introduction to the technical and creative skills needed in the digital film and video editing industries.
-Through this certificate program, students will have the opportunity to receive an introduction to the skill sets and knowledge common to digital film and production.
+AIU’s filmmaking certificate is designed to introduce the technical and creative skills needed in the digital film production and video editing industries.
+Through this filmmaking certificate program, students will take digital film production courses to help them gain an understanding of the skill sets and knowledge common to digital film and production.

 Production Techniques I